 Write, form a rhizome, increase your territory by deterritorialization, extend the line of flight to the point where it becomes an abstract machine covering the entire plane of consistency.
 (Deleuze and Guattari, 2013: 11)

-Speak up about a third way—it is no longer about a particular religious tradition, or spiritual leader, or path to enlightenment; nor is it about turning one’s back on spirituality as a concept; instead we might explain that spiritual desire is as real and urgent for each of us as hunger, sexual desire, or the need to breathe.
+Speak up about a third way—it is no longer about a particular religious tradition, or spiritual leader, or path to enlightenment; nor is it about turning one’s back on spirituality as a concept; instead we might explain that spiritual desire (the desire to connect with something larger than ourselves) is as real and urgent for each of us as hunger, sexual desire, or the need to breathe.
 In fact, these desires are all one.

 The Terra Two project has been developed with a working understanding of ‘secular spirituality’ in mind, and the remainder of this paper will attempt to tease out what this concept might embrace, and why it is valuable, drawing on a range of science fictional texts which have simultaneously inspired and given shape to the term.
 Additionally the section gives focus to the work of Gilles Deleuze’s and Felix Guattari’s visionary A Thousand Plateaus (1987), and most specifically to its generative, disorderly, ‘rhizomatic’ understanding of the way organic life in our multiverse functions, a model which arguably sheds light on human spirituality.